Hokuloa A

 No analysis available

-I looked for leasehold language such as "lease expires YYYY," "ground lease ends," or any renewal/extension date, but found nothing.
-Since no specific lease expiry year appears in the public remarks, the value remains unknown.
+I looked for leasehold wording like "lease expires YYYY," "ground lease ends," or any renewal/extension date, but the remarks do not mention land tenure at all.
+Because no specific expiry year is provided, this remains unknown.

-I searched the remarks for phrases like "VA approved," "VA financing," and "VA loans accepted," but found nothing.
-With no public remark evidence, this is treated as not confirmed.
+I searched the public remarks for VA-related language such as "VA approved," "VA financing," or "VA loans accepted" and found nothing.
+With no explicit evidence in the listings, there is no basis to mark the building as VA-approved.

 No analysis available